achiragaming/RabbitMQ-Controller/Readme.md

 # RabbitMQManager

-The RabbitMQManager is a TypeScript Library that provides a convenient way to manage RabbitMQ connections with features like automatic reconnection and error handling.
+The RabbitMQManager is a TypeScript Library that provides a convenient way to manage RabbitMQ connections for Nodejs with features like automatic reconnection and error handling.
 It extends the `EventEmitter` class to emit events for various connection states.

 ## Installation